PrimeTimeTran/next-blog/data/blog/appium-mocha.md

 runTest().catch(console.error)
 ```

-We'll now see the header text oscillate between black & blue; incredible.
+We'll now see the header text oscillate between black & blue on clicks of the header text; **incredible**.

-Lessons learned with Appium:
+Lessons learned about Appium:

-- We can automate starting the app.
+- We can automate app open.
-- We can automate finding text.
+- We can automate text search.
-- We can automate changing state by mimicking user behavior such as clicks/presses.
+- We can automate mimicking user behavior such as button clicks/presses.

-## Add a real world example of something we'd like to automate the testing of
+## Add Form for Integration Testing

 Forms are everywhere in the wild.
 Let's automate finding a text input, filling it with data, submitting, and the resulting behavior.